Fursona: 2016

+2023

 Fursona creation

-The creation of a fursona has been described as "one of the most universal behaviours in the furry fandom".
+The creation of a fursona has been described as "one of the most universal behaviors in the furry fandom".
 One study found that furries also tend to create fursonas to distinguish themselves from each other.

 Although the inspiration varies from individual to individual, many furries describe their fursona being inspired by their favorite media or mythology.
 However, the majority state that their fursona was primarily internally generated.
 The majority of furries also cite shared characteristic as a reason for choosing a particular species.
-These are usually archetypal traits as ascribed to the species by humans, as opposed to actual animal behaviours.
-Some popular fursona species are particularly strongly associated with certain traits, for example, dogs being considered ‘loyal’ or rabbits being considered ‘promiscuous’.
+These are usually archetypal traits as ascribed to the species by humans, as opposed to actual animal behaviors.
+Some popular fursona species are particularly strongly associated with certain traits, for example, dogs being considered 'loyal' or rabbits being considered 'promiscuous'.

 Some furries state that they simply have an innate connection to their chosen species.
 A small minority believes that their chosen species was a past life, is a spirit guide, or that they were supposed to be born as such.
-These notions overlap strongly with the experiences of otherkinity and therianthropy.
+These notions overlap strongly with the experiences of otherkin and shapeshifting.

 Furries often take a long time to decide on their fursona.
-25-50% of furries surveyed have had more than one fursona over the course of their lives, and about 25% stated that they had more than one concurrently.
+25 to 50% of furries surveyed have had more than one original character over the course of their lives, and about 25% stated that they had more than one concurrently.
 Furries with multiple fursonas usually do not see them as representing multiple selves, but facets of the same self, possibly related to how they express themselves in different social contexts.
-Additionally, a fursona’s characteristics may change over time along with its owner.
+Additionally, the characteristics of a fursona may change over time along with its owner.
 This is usually in personality, but species may change as well.

 Just as art is central to the furry fandom in general, it also plays a critical role in the creation and representation of fursonas.
 Furries who are not artistic themselves may commission artwork of their fursona from other members of the fandom as part of the creation process.